sophomoric/secret/README.md

   * The browser will navigate away from the note 10 seconds after it has been viewed.
 The timing here can be specified between 1 and 10 seconds.
   * No password is required if this field is left blank.

+## Expiration
+  * If a user loses the url to find a note it will eventually expire.
+  * Unread notes are deleted from the server after 30 days.